Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 Check-in

-All Parents/Judges will check in just inside the far left rear church entry where you will also receive your name badges.
+All Parents/Judges will check in just inside the rear church entry where you will also receive your name badges.
 Follow signs to this rear entry.

 Visitors

 To keep everyone safe, all adults at the tournament need to check in and wear a name badge.
-Please stop by the Judge Greeter to get one.
+Please stop by the Judge Greet table at the rear entrance to get a name badge.
+Thank you!

-Find lots helpful Stoa Script Submission Tips at Stoa's Membership Benefits Link.
+1) Prepare your script: Find lots of helpful tips on the Stoa Script Submission Tips at Stoa's Membership Benefits Link.

 • SIGNED script submission form(s) for your event(s) - found at the links above.